 However, they are more for advanced kayakers as they tend to be made with fiberglass.
 This makes them light and fast, but it also makes them prone to scratches and not as durable as plastic kayaks, particularly when it comes to direct impacts.

-Additionally, they tend to be even more expensive than rigid fiberglass kayaks.
+Additionally, the best folding kayaks tend to be even more expensive than rigid fiberglass kayaks.
 They also require more maintenance because of all the different parts.

 As you can see, choosing the best kayak depends on your intended use as well as your current kayaking skills.